AdySan/AdityaTannu.com/_posts/2015-12-13-ESP8266-based-HomeKit-accessories.markdown

 # Topology

-Lets talk about that [video](https://www.youtube.com/watch?v=VJTFwXa_Q0I) a litte.
+Let’s talk about that [video](https://www.youtube.com/watch?v=VJTFwXa_Q0I) a litte.
 Being completely new to ESP8266, Node, MQTT, etc. I was really cofused about how this stuff was working.
 Now that I have the same thing working, let me try and explain a little.
 Here are the components involved:

  - HAP-NodeJS running on the Raspberry Pi
  - MQTT Broker running on the Raspberry Pi